rubaet4ever/TetonWebAutomation/README.md

 <h1 align="left">TetonShopElectronics_Web_Automation</h1>

-I have implemented using Java language with Web-automation test project, TestNG, and I worked with Selenium Web-Driver, JSON, in this project.
+I have implemented using Java language with Web-automation test project Selenium Web-Driver, TestNG, JUnit, and ExtenReports worked with in this project.

 The website link is http://shop.tetonelectronics.com/